McMaster Students Union: Affiliated organizations

-The MSU is a member of the Ontario Undergraduate Student Alliance (since 1998), and is a former member of the Canadian Alliance of Student Associations (2001–04 and 2009–14).
+The MSU is a member of the Ontario Undergraduate Student Alliance (since 1998), and is a former member (and current observer) of the Canadian Alliance of Student Associations (2001–04 and 2009–14).
 From 1981 to 1998, MSU members were also members of the Canadian Federation of Students.

 The MSU is also a current and founding member of the Undergraduates of Canadian Research Intensive Universities.

 Services

 The MSU employs 36 permanent staff and over 200 part-time student staff.
-Its more than 30 operational departments include a restaurant-bar (TwelvEighty), a professional production company (Avtek Productions), First Year Council (FYC), Child Care Centre, convenience store (The Union Market), copy shop (Underground Media + Design), food bank (Food Collective Centre), games room, newspaper (The Silhouette), radio station (93.3 CFMU-FM), Student Health Education Centre, a first-year transition program (MSU Spark), and yearbook (Marmor).
+Its more than 30 operational departments include a restaurant-bar (TwelvEighty), a professional production company (AVTEK Productions), Emergency First Response Team, First Year Council (FYC), Child Care Centre, convenience store (Union Market), print shop (Underground Media + Design), food bank (Food Collective Centre), newspaper (The Silhouette), radio station (93.3 CFMU-FM), Student Health Education Centre, and a first-year transition program (MSU Spark).

 Maroons Investigation 2019

 The Maroons are a student group created to help facilitate Welcome Week events and increase awareness surrounding MSU services and events.
-In March 2019, the Silhouette, the student-run newspaper, published an article displaying the numerous cases of sexual assault against the Maroons team.
+In March 2019, The Silhouette, the student-run newspaper, published an article displaying the numerous cases of sexual assault against the Maroons team.
 Such incidents go back to an annual ski trip.
 After weeks of outcry, the MSU President released a statement condemning the incidents and promised an external review will occur.
 In November 2019, the student association released the results of the review with all recommendations being adopted by the organization.